hajdu-patrik/hajdu-patrik/README.md

-# 👋 Hi there!
-I'm Patrik.
+# 👋 Hi, I'm Patrik Zsolt Hajdú.

-I'm a Computer Engineering student dedicated to AI Automation, designing scalable and efficient backend architectures.
-I specialize in C# (.NET) and Java, leveraging databases like SQL Server and MongoDB to build robust systems.
-I believe in growth through challenges, which is why I actively compete in engineering competitions at BME to test my problem-solving skills under pressure!

-Currently, I'm exploring the intersection of Cryptography and AI to enhance code quality and security.
-When I'm not optimizing code, I'm either hitting the gym or on a mission to travel every country in Europe.
+**Computer Engineering Student | Backend Architecture | AI Automation**

+I am a dedicated software engineer focused on designing scalable, efficient, and secure backend systems.
+With a strong foundation in C# (.NET), Java (Spring Boot), Postgree DBr, and MongoDB, my goal is to architect solutions that solve real-world problems through clean code and reliable infrastructure.

+I am driven by technological challenges.
+To continuously push my boundaries, I actively compete in BME engineering competitions, testing my problem-solving capabilities and resilience under strict deadlines.
+My current professional focus lies at the intersection of AI, researching innovative ways to enhance software security and code quality.

+When I am away from the keyboard, I channel my discipline into the gym and my curiosity into traveling, with the ultimate goal of exploring every country in Europe.

 ---